 Limited price: $39

-I hope this information on how to make a spline jig and the free spline jig plans was helpful.
+I hope this information on how to make a spline jig was helpful, and that this blog and video inspires you.

 Let me know in a comment below.